handsontable/handsontable/next/api/pluginHooks.md

 ### afterColumnMove

-`"afterColumnMove"(movedColumns, finalIndex, dropIndex, movePossible, orderChanged)`
+_afterColumnMove(movedColumns, finalIndex, dropIndex, movePossible, orderChanged)_

 Fired by [ManualColumnMove](./manual-column-move/) plugin after changing order of the visual indexes.
 This hook is fired when [Options#manualColumnMove](./options/#manualcolumnmove) option is enabled.